dsindex/iclassifier/README.md

 ** accelerate launch

-# note that zero offload not working at this time. so use ZeRo stage 1.
 $ accelerate config
 In which compute environment are you running? ([0] This machine, [1] AWS (Amazon SageMaker)): 0 Which type of machine are you using? ([0] No distributed training, [1] multi-CPU, [2] multi-GPU, [3] TPU): 2